-For me, few things compete with a freshly-made pesto and its one of the easiest ways to boost flavour.
+For me, few things compete with a freshly-made pesto and it’s one of the easiest ways to boost flavour.
 I love how you can change it up with different herbs, nuts, oils – and serving suggestions are limitless.
-So it was a no-brainier for me to do a post on pesto!

 What to cook with pesto